ejp-rd-vp/vp-api-specs/README.md

+# WARNING !!!

+This is Version 2 specifications and will soon be deprecated.
+We strongly recommend upgrading to [Version 4](https://github.com/ejp-rd-vp/vp-api-specs/tree/v4.0_spec) specifications to ensure compatibility and take advantage of the latest features and improvements.

 # REST API specification for querying RD resources (Virtual Platform Level 2)

 > This API specification is defined in the context of the EJPRD project, complying with the latest [Beacon v2 Specification](https://github.com/ga4gh-beacon/beacon-v2).